mkdocstrings/python/docs/usage/configuration/docstrings.md

 In practice, it means that the name is first looked up in members, then it is compared against the parent name (only if it's a class), then it is looked up in siblings.
 It continues climbing up the object tree until there's no parent, in which case it raises a name resolution error.

-Cross-referencing an imported object will directly link to this object if the objects inventory of the project it comes from was [loaded][import].
+Cross-referencing an imported object will directly link to this object if the objects inventory of the project it comes from was [loaded][inventories].
 You won't be able to cross-reference it within your own documentation with scoped references, if you happen to be rendering this external object too.
 In that case, you can use an absolute reference or a [relative][relative_crossrefs] one instead.

 Another limitation is that you won't be able to reference an external package if its name can be resolved in the current object's scope.